torreta/Tbalance-API/Notes.md

 apart from transaction type, put something like organization on transaction so you know what kind of transation was and in what kind of pool of investment it is

+need a way to classifi transactions like a folder

+persons and identities to save so you know to whom the transactions are being made.

+just some ideas... so, bear with me...